Skip to main content

 • A coaching consultation is a one-hour meeting with Dr. Lisa Leggio, the Associate Director of the Office for Faculty Success, to determine whether coaching is right for you.

-• Leggio will review what coaching is (and what it is not) and give an overview of the process.
+• Dr. Leggio will review what coaching is (and what it is not) and give an overview of the process.

 • You will be invited to share your concerns, issues, or goals and what outcomes you would like from a coaching engagement.